dvelasquez/carbon-tools/packages/lighthouse-plugin-co2/readme.md

 # Lighthouse plugin recipe

 ## Contents
-- `package.json` - declares the plugin's entry point (`plugin.js`)
+- `package.json` - declares the plugin's entry point (`plugin.ts`)
-- `plugin.js` - instructs Lighthouse to run the plugin's own `carbon-footprint.js` audit; describes the new category and its details for the report
+- `plugin.ts` - instructs Lighthouse to run the plugin's own `carbon-footprint.ts` audit; describes the new category and its details for the report
-- `audits/carbon-footprint.js` - the new audit to run in addition to Lighthouse's default audits
+- `audits/carbon-footprint.ts` - the new audit to run in addition to Lighthouse's default audits

 ## To develop as a plugin developer